Nivolumab (Opdivo)

 Opdivo is approved for:

-• Patients with newly diagnosed malignant pleural mesothelioma (a cancer in the cells that line the inside of the chest and cover the lungs) whose cancer could not be removed by surgery may be treated with Opdivo in combination with ipilimumab (Yervoy).
+• Adult patients with newly diagnosed malignant pleural mesothelioma (a cancer in the cells that line the inside of the chest and cover the lungs) whose cancer could not be removed by surgery may be treated with Opdivo in combination with ipilimumab (Yervoy).

 Advanced kidney cancer